MyFirstBitcoin/.github/profile/README.md

 - [Beyond Borders](https://myfirstbitcoin.io/news/): Independent Bitcoin Educators are reshaping the world.
 Each month, they unite in the Node Network’s General Assembly to build a global, grassroots movement for independent, impartial, Bitcoin-only education.

-- [Documentary Video](https://www.youtube.com/watch?v=eSIJfeP4EDU): Max DeMarco’s documentary captures our mission in action.
-For real Bitcoin adoption, locals must understand why it matters.
-In this video, Max visits our office and classes, and learns about our vision.

 - [Preston Pysh Podcast](https://www.theinvestorspodcast.com/bitcoin-fundamentals/educating-the-world-on-bitcoin-john-dennehy/): Preston Pysh sits down with our Founder John Dennehy to unpack the story behind My First Bitcoin.
 From the origins of the non-profit to its growing impact and global reach -  this conversation dives deep into grassroots Bitcoin education.

 ---